Tag Archives: stream restoration

 Coho in Crisis, Part 2: Saving coho, saving salmon, restoring streams

-Peter Moyle, Professor of Fish Biology, UC Davis In my last blog, I provided evidence that coho salmon were headed for extinction in California.
+By Peter Moyle In my last blog, I provided evidence that coho salmon were headed for extinction in California.
 Here I discuss why and what we can do about it.
-The over-riding cause of coho … Continue reading
+The over-riding cause of coho decline is 150 years of … Continue reading

 Coho in Crisis, Part 1: The decline toward extinction in California

-Peter Moyle, Professor of Fish Biology, UC Davis In case you hadn’t noticed, one of California’s most spectacular fish is leaving us.
-The coho salmon, silvery favorites of fishermen and essential components of our coastal rainforest ecosystems, are headed … Continue reading
+By Peter Moyle In case you hadn’t noticed, one of California’s most spectacular fish is leaving us.
+The coho salmon, silvery favorites of fishermen and essential components of our coastal rainforest ecosystems, are headed for extinction in the state.
+This … Continue reading